zhuchen03/modifying-memory/README.md

 ```
 By default, a dict mapping uuids to the modified answers are stored in `modification/change_list_{num_modified_facts}.json`.
 You can use this dict to finetune the model on the supporting facts on TREx and test it on the corresponding LAMA probes.

 For example, the answer of the fact with uuid `6904327c-5211-4edb-ad8c-bcefee2149c6` (in `lama_data/data/TREx/P276.jsonl`) is modified from `Atlanta` to `Ukraine`.
-You could use all the masked `sub_surface` sentences in `P276.jsonl` for finetuning the model, and the template `` for predicate `P276` to generate the masked probing sentence for test.
+You could use all the masked `sub_surface` sentences in `P276.jsonl` for finetuning the model, and the template `[X] is located in [Y].` for predicate `P276` to generate the masked probing sentence for test.
 These templates are given in `lama_data/data/relations.jsonl` if you followed our Step 2.